No Support JavaScript

 Article 64

-Evaluation of the prepaid expenses shall be based on the portion of the amount remaining within the unexpired period; inventory of supplies must be valued on the basis of the portion of amount covering the unused supplies; evaluation of other deferred expenses must be based on the non-amortized amount.
+Evaluation of prepaid expenses shall be based on the portion of the amount remaining within the unexpired period; the inventory of supplies must be valued on the basis of the portion of the amount covering the unused supplies; evaluation of other deferred expenses must be based on the non-amortized amount.

 Expenditures of a profit-seeking enterprise incurred during the organizational period must be recorded as current expenses.
 The term "organizational period" means the period from the preparatory stage to the starting date of the business that commences to generate significant revenue.